-Above link is to something I wrote when director of Redbridge Disability Association that actually summarises my thinking.
+The above link is to something I wrote when I was the Director of Redbridge Disability Association, a Disabled Persons’ Organisation, that summarises my thinking.

 Below is something I have just received from Waltham Forest, the parts about highway law and parking and their equality assessment are of note.

-I think disability equality is still being treated as a tick box, not a core principle.
-This is resulting in what is actually often very poor infrastructure still being built, allegedly following consultation.
+Disability equality is still being treated as a tick box, not a core principle.
+This is resulting in what is often very poor design.
+Very poor infrastructure is still being built, allegedly following consultation.

 Most of these issues have been distilled into various rules and standards, but these are somehow not treated as the votes of the past and the future and of disabled people.

-This should actually be an internationally agreed set of principles, for example, is this an earthquake zone then …..
+This might be an internationally agreed set of principles, for example, is this an earthquake zone then …..

 We are not doing this, we are playing with disjointed incrementalism, and that is institutionalised behaviour and discriminatory.